smoothie/me-examples/vuejs-how-to-conditionally-register-components/README.md

 Copyright (c) 2020 Marc Eichenseher

-Good news, this plugin is free for everyone!
+Good news, this stuff is free for everyone!
 Since it's released under the [MIT](LICENSE) you can use it free of charge on your personal or commercial project.

 ## Contributing